turingschool/career-development-curriculum-site/module_two/mod2_career_journal_prompts.md

 - [ ] (partially complete)
 - [ ] (not started)

-If you will not be able to complete your journal this week, please provide an update for the Career Dev team on when you'll have it completed here (remember to reflect on what you have control over, what you want to try differently this week, and what habits you can utilize to get back on track):

 Ideas here are adapted from [Atomic Habits by James Clear](https://bookshop.org/books/atomic-habits-an-easy-proven-way-to-build-good-habits-break-bad-ones/9780735211292)

 1. Reflect on your habits from last module.
 What behaviors and activities were helpful for you?
 What activities and behaviors could be more effective for you?
 What processes would you like to try differently this module to become more effective at your work and as a software developer?